jsimplicio/jsimplicio.github.io/_posts/2019-9-9-notes-on-calendar.md

 hero_color: "#EAEAF9"
 ---

-This project was the first thing I tackled as a product designer at Sprout Social this year.
-I joined a team of two very talented designers responsible for publishing tools.
+This was my first project as a new product designer at Sprout Social.
+I joined a team of two very talented designers responsible for Sprout's publishing tools.

+## The calendar

+The publishing calendar is a big part of the platform.
+It's where social media managers can see and manage their network posts displayed in different calendar views.

+## Notes
+Being able to add notes to calendars had been a feature requested by our users.
+It's helpful for users to plan posts next to important events, for example.
+Notes is a feature for a plethora of uses, but most importantly, to help social media managers work efficiently with a concept they already familiar with, writing a post-it note on a calendar.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/notes-on-calendar-1.png" title="Notes on calendar" />